thanksmister/android-mqtt-alarm-panel/README.md

-# AndroidThings MQTT Alarm Panel for Home Assistant
+# MQTT Alarm Panel for Home Assistant

 This project is a MQTT Alarm Control Panel for use with [Home Assistant's Manual Alarm Control Panel](https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) component.
 This project was built for a Raspberry Pi 3 using Android Things and a 7" Touchscreen Display.